f5devcentral/f5-agility-labs-waf/docs/waf241/module2-positive-sec/lab1/lab1.rst

 #.
 As you can see Burp is a very powerful proxy that allows you to view each request as it is being made and potentially insert or modify that request before sending.
 #.
 Click on **Intercept is on** to turn it off so the rest of the requests load and then click it again to turn it back on so that it reads **Intercept is on**.
 #.
 Back in the Burp Browser the page should have loaded from the previous requests so just click the **Refresh** button in the browser and **Dismiss** the popup.
 #.
 You can use any of the **GET** requests for **Host: juiceshop.f5agility.com**.
-Simply forward any of the aformentioned Google related requests should they pop up.
+Simply forward any of the aforementioned Google related requests should they pop up.

 .. image:: images/defaultpage.png
   :width: 600 px